dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-03-linking-in-c++.md

 [rohan@rohan-pc ~]$
 ```
 Here, [libstdc++](https://gcc.gnu.org/onlinedocs/libstdc++/) is GNU's implementation of the C++ Standard Library which is automatically linked dynamically to your executable binary i.e. a.out. libc is the C Standard library which is also linked dynamically.
 We will now delve into the details of linking.

+There are two ways of linking in C++:

+1. **Static linking**
+2. **Dynamic linking**

+### Static Linking

+In static linking, the linker makes a copy of the library **implementation** and bundles it into a binary file.
+This binary is then linked to the final executable binary of the application being developed.
+Let us understand this concept clearly with a hands-on example.